2018–19 North American winter: Late November blizzard

 A winter storm named Bruce by the weather channel formed over the Pacific Northwest on November 23 and tracked into the interior Northeast by November 27.
-Snow caused a 20 vehicle pile-up in Colorado on Interstate 70, meanwhile Interstate 80 in Southeastern Wyoming had to be shut down due to heavy snow and strong winds.
+Snow caused a 20 vehicle pile-up in Colorado on Interstate 70, and Interstate 80 in Southeastern Wyoming had to be shut down due to heavy snow and strong winds.
 The storm snarled traffic in Kansas, Nebraska, Iowa, Missouri and parts of Illinois as blizzard conditions were reported in Salina, Kansas towards Independence, Missouri and northwards into Iowa and Illinois.
 Conditions were so bad that stranded drivers had to be rescued by snowmobile.
 Nationwide, nearly 3,000 flights were cancelled and 4 have died.
 5.8 in of snow fell in Kansas City and 8.4 in were reported at O'Hare.
 In the Quad Cities and Rockford, Illinois, this snowstorm, plus one earlier in the month, made this the snowiest November on record.
 Additionally, as the storm pushed into Upstate New York and Northern New England, over a foot of snow were recorded in some locations.

 Early December snowstorm

 A significant winter storm brought snow and ice from Southern plains to the Southeast.
 Early on December 8, 10.5 in of snow fell in Lubbock, Texas.
 Snow fell as south and east as Abilene, Texas.
 This storm caused thousands of people to lose power and 60 car crashes were reported across the Lubbock area.
 This was the third time Lubbock has had a double digit snowfall.
 Only 4 inches were predicted across Lubbock; the residents were shocked to wake up to almost a foot of snow.
 The storm moved east from Texas and Oklahoma to the Carolinas and Virginia.
 The storm caused icing across Tennessee and Arkansas as well as some snowfall.
 Late on December 9, 1 ft of snow or more had fallen in parts of North Carolina and Virginia; both states had declared states of emergency.
 240,000 Duke Energy customers had lost power in North Carolina, along with 170,000 more in South Carolina.
 Appalachian Power had 20,000 without power in Virginia.
 Alabama, Georgia and Tennessee also had power outages.
 Charlotte Douglas International Airport had over 1,000 cancellations.
-Near Winston-Salem, over 14 inches of snow fell, and part of Greensboro, North Carolina received nearly a foot.
+Near Winston-Salem, over 16 inches of snow fell, and part of Greensboro, North Carolina received nearly a foot.
 Three people died in North Carolina.
 Busick, North Carolina received 34 inches of snow.